The Peg Herbert Legacy Society

 We’re here to help

-Giving to charity through your estate can allow you to leave a lasting legacy, while still ensuring those who survive you are taken care of.
+Giving to charity through your estate can allow you to leave a lasting legacy.
+We are available to answer questions and recommend resources to explore tax-effective ways to support your philanthropy.